 These symptoms can effect people’s lives in a negative way on a day to day basis.
 Those with MVPS go to the emergency room frequently and can sometimes feel that they are dying due to their severe symptoms.

 Just as in the case of Connective Tissue Problems, there have been MANY studies showing that those with mitral valve prolapse often have low Magnesium Levels in their blood.
 This is especially interesting since blood magnesium levels are almost worthless and only show magnesium deficiency when levels are EXTREMELY low.
 This leads me to believe that if accurate intracellular magnesium testing (an accurate way to do magnesium testing) were used that even higher numbers of those with MVPS would show functional magnesium deficiency.

-Several studies also show that these same people have fewer symptoms and better quality of life when they take magnesium supplementation on a regular basis.
-While this is interesting, it’s not very surprising to those who are familiar with the Signs of Magnesium Deficiency and actually see everyday that these types of symptoms, whether related to MVPS or not, resolve when high doses of magnesium are taken.
+Several studies also show that these same people have fewer symptoms and better quality of life when they take Magnesium Supplements on a regular basis.
+While this is interesting, it’s not very surprising to those who are familiar with the Signs of Magnesium Deficiency and actually see everyday that these types of symptoms, whether related to MVP or not, resolve when high doses of magnesium are taken.